Club Teams: Very limited - 1/2 games per team. Approx 10 home school/independent school teams that can play club teams

 Avg high of -1C to 2C during the days, avg low of -8C to -11C overnight, avg of 30% of days have rain during Dec/Jan

-Public Transport: 'L' Train is excellent for sightseeing use in downtown
+Public Transport: The 'L' Train is excellent for sightseeing use in downtown

 PRO SPORTS TEAMS

-MLB (Baseball): Two - Cubs, White Sox (not in season)
+MLB (Baseball): Cubs, White Sox (not in season)

-Chicago is known as the Windy City and sits on the shores of Lake Michigan.
-It's a vibrant city with fantastic architecture and sports crazy fans.
-The city is a fantastic destination to give your team a 'big city' and USA winter experience.
+Chicago, known as the Windy City is a vibrant city with fantastic architecture and sports crazy fans.
+Chicago will give your team a 'big city' and USA winter experience.
 The months of December and January are cold and usually see some snow falls in town.
-There is plenty to see and do in town with plenty of attractions, excellent shopping and several professional and college sports teams in town.

-Getting around is easy with most major sights within close walking distance from the main downtown area, while the city's public transport is headlined by their unique elevated train system known to the locals as the 'L', which covers everything outside of downtown.
+Getting around is easy with most major sights within close walking distance from the main downtown area, while the city's public transport is excellent headlined by the elevated 'L' train.

 WHAT TO DO IN CHICAGO ...